 Mandalas, though rooted in the cultures of the Indian Subcontinent, have been appropriated by many others.
 Browne himself often uses mandalas in his work and he talked at length on the transitory nature of symbols, on how they can be vilified or sanctified through context (with the swastika being the most notable case).

-Continuing on the subject, Browne explained how he uses a special symbology, called Adinkra, as a way of combining multiple meanings from both African and American contexts.
+Continuing on the subject, Browne explained how he uses a special symbology, called Adinkra, as a way of combining multiple meanings from cultures both African and American.
 Adinkra can be traced back to the societies of 19th Century Egypt, but it has taken on a much larger significance after recent revaluation; Kwame Appiah, a Ghanian-American scholar, called it a pre-literate system of “supporting the transmission of a complex and nuanced body of practice and belief.”

 As an artist from two backgrounds, Browne builds on this tradition.
 He engages with these symbols to bridge and enrich two identities, one embedded in America, another in Africa.
 Thus for him, a ladder is not only a slice of Americana, but also a piece of Africana on the inevitability of death.
 By using symbols like this as a code for deeper feelings, the students would encrust their own insecurities and inspirations within an abstract, visual language wholly shaped by their perceptions.